Bachelor of Applied Science (Geology)

 - Discovering the Eidsvold Siltstone Beds, part of the Evergreen Formation mapped on the Mundubbera 1:250,000 sheet in year 2000.

-- The realization that my stone comprises approximately one third kaolin that when fired to 650°C, becomes a metakaolin and can be used as a superior replacement for flyash in Portland Cement.
+- The realisation that my stone comprises approximately one third kaolin that when fired to 650°C, becomes a metakaolin and can be used as a superior replacement for fly ash in Portland Cement.

-- This then opened a whole new world of opportunities including geopolymer cement, reconstituted stone and having this recognized by the French based Geopolymer Institute.
+- This then opened a whole new world of opportunities including geopolymer cement, reconstituted stone and having this recognised by the French based Geopolymer Institute.

-- A trip to Seattle to visit Advanced Cement Technologies, the world's major metakaolin producer and have my product recognized as a commercial metakaolin that could be marketed in Australia.
+- A trip to Seattle to visit Advanced Cement Technologies, the world's major metakaolin producer and have my product recognised as a commercial metakaolin that could be marketed in Australia.

 Describe the most enjoyable and challenging aspects of your job

-My stone is being recognized as one of the finest dimension stone deposits in Australia and is being recognized in the form of tiles for floors and cladding, particularly my architects in Melbourne.
+My stone is being recognised as one of the finest dimension stone deposits in Australia and is being recognised in the form of tiles for floors and cladding, particularly my architects in Melbourne.